 Facts and figures are vital to UNHCR for planning and preparedness.
 UNHCR’s full-time statisticians keep track of the number of people of concern to the Agency.
 These figures are released every June in the annual Global Trends report, while the Norwegian Refugee Council releases annual global figures for internally displaced people.

-About two-thirds of the world's forcibly uprooted people are displaced within their own country and are known as internally displaced people (IDPs).
+About 38.2 million people were forcibly uprooted people and displaced within their own country and are known as internally displaced people (IDPs).

 Find out about asylum in the UK.

 Statelessness refers to the condition of an individual who is not considered a national by any state.
 Although stateless people may sometimes also be refugees, the two categories are distinct and both groups are of concern to UNHCR.